 Ji Mao is an intellectual property attorney in Holland & Knight's New York office who focuses his practice on intellectual property litigation and transactions.
-Mr. Mao represents clients in patent, copyright, and trademark disputes, as well as related matters and state law claims, and has counseled clients in a variety of diverse technical areas, including telecommunications, pharmaceuticals, consumer products, and light-emitting diodes.
+Mr. Mao represents clients in patent – especially in claim construction, copyright and trademark – disputes, as well as related matters and state law claims, and has counseled clients in a variety of diverse technical areas, including telecommunications, pharmaceuticals, consumer products and light-emitting diodes.

 Mr. Mao also advises clients on transactions in the pharmaceutical, biotech, medical device and chemical fields.
 When working on complicated licenses and research agreements, Mr. Mao has experience identifying and avoiding conflicts across multiple agreements on closely related technology.
-He also has particular experience protecting a company's ability to practice and grant further licenses in the field.
+He also has particular experience protecting a company's ability to practice and grant further licenses in the field as well as in drafting and negotiating sponsored research agreements.

 Including through his hands-on research that lead to his master's degree in medical sciences, Mr. Mao has substantial experience in and knowledge of biochemistry, immunology, pharmacology, pathology and human physiology.
 This background allows him to quickly and fully grasp the concepts underlying the technologies in these areas and advise clients with regard to infringement, validity and intellectual property strategy.